manav436/sdf_assignment1/README.md

 - `code`: [Opens Visual Studio Code from Git Bash.]
 - `ls`: [Displays a list of files and directories in the current location.]

+## Why Version Control is Important

+With version control, it is possible to:

+- Efficiently manage changes to files over time.
+- Allow multiple developers to collaborate on the same project simultaneously.
+- Create and manage multiple branches for parallel development.